unyt-org/deno-node-adapter/README.md

 ## Custom Spawn Commands

-Per default, node processes are started with `ts-node -T --esm` and deno processes are started with `deno run -Aq`.
+Per default, node processes are started with `ts-node -T --esm` and Deno processes are started with `deno run -Aq`.

 This run command can be customized with the `bridge.spawnCommand` property.